jaxernst/scp/README.md

 At the core of the protocol is the idea of a "Commitment".
 A user making a commitment is signing a transaction as an agreement that they will do whatever the commitment describes.
 The base form of a commitment only has a few simple attributes, but can be extended and customized to allow for all sorts fun and unique functionality that is only achievable through smart contracts.

+## Commitment Confirmation
+Commitments expose 'confirmation' functions for users to complete their commitments.
+The most basic form of a confirmation simply uses the commitment owners signature to transition the commitment into a "COMPLETED" state.
+For higher stakes commitments (possibly with money on the line), commitments may require a 'proof of completion' to be submitted, which is a URI to an externaly hosted image, screenshot, etc. This external proof should be sufficient to convince others that the commitment was completed.
+Commitment proofs can require attestations before they become valid, or may be optimistically assumed valid with voting mechanics in place to 'challenge' a proof.

 # What's possible with the protocol?
 * Boring ToDo and goal setting apps
 * Exciting ToDo and goal setting apps that donate or temporarily lock your money if you fail to meet your deadlines/goals